 In an effort to enhance the safety and well-being of children in Westchester County, The Mental Health Association of Westchester offers several services to support these children.
-Our Court Appointed Special Advocate and Host Visitation volunteer opportunities prepare individuals to help children in foster care or at risk of placement.
-Read more below, and apply for the upcoming trainings today!
+Our next Host Visitation training period begins on June 15th.
+Read more below, and apply today!